Maine Seafood Guide – Striped Bass

 Striped bass is a low-fat source of selenium and omega-3 fatty acids.

-yellow warning symbolThere is a consumption advisory for striped bass due to contamination from mercury, PCBs, dioxin, and other chemicals.
-The State of Maine recommends that pregnant and nursing women, women who may get pregnant, nursing mothers and children under 8 not eat any striped bass.
+The Maine Center for Disease Control has issued safe eating guidelines for saltwater fish due to contamination from mercury, PCBs, dioxin, PFAS, and other chemicals.
+The State of Maine recommends that pregnant and nursing women, women who may get pregnant, nursing mothers and children under the age of eight not eat any striped bass.
 Everyone else should eat no more than four meals per year.

 Buying & Preparing

-The sale of wild striped bass caught for personal use or by commercial fisheries in other states or jurisdictions is prohibited in the State of Maine.
-Striped bass sold in Maine markets and restaurants is therefore cultured product primarily from the Southern US.
+Striped bass sold in Maine markets and restaurants is a cultured product primarily from the southern US.

 Certifications & Verifications